WPML, qTranslate X or Polylang – The Three Most Popular Multilingual WordPress Plugins Compared (2019)

 Polylang supports the use of Poedit and the Loco Translate plugin to help you translate theme and plugin text.

 With WPML, translating your website’s theme and plugin text is taken care of by the String Translation feature.
-After searching for all the translatable theme and plugin content on your website, WPML will display the results and allow you to add the alternative content.
+After searching for all of the translatable theme and plugin content on your website, WPML will display the results and allow you to add the alternative content.

 If you want to use Polylang to create a multilingual ecommerce store, then you’ll need to either upgrade to the premium Polylang Pro or purchase the Polylang for WooCommerce add-on.